Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Discussion

 \section{Discussion}

-CDT-II provides converging evidence supporting the AI microscope framework for biological discovery.
-At the prediction level, cell-level perturbation effects are reproduced with high fidelity (mean $r = 0.84$ across held-out genes), confirming that the instrument is properly calibrated.
-At the attention level, known regulatory networks are recovered without supervision (\textit{GFI}1\textit{B} enrichment 6.6$\times$, $P = 3.5 \times 10^{-17}$), and novel biological organization is revealed through convergent attention patterns (RNA processing module with 80\% gene overlap; RNA binding enrichment $P = 1 \times 10^{-16}$).
-The ENCODE enrichment analysis provides the strongest evidence for the AI microscope claim: cross-attention autonomously focuses on experimentally validated regulatory elements---DNase hypersensitive sites, CTCF insulators, and histone-marked enhancers and promoters---across all five held-out genes.
-Together, these observations establish CDT-II as an instrument whose outputs warrant biological interpretation, not merely statistical evaluation.
+CDT-II demonstrates that structuring a neural network to mirror the central dogma produces an ``AI microscope'' whose attention maps recover known regulatory relationships.
+The key design principle is that each attention mechanism corresponds to a specific biological relationship, making learned representations directly interrogable.

-We note that Enformer's pre-training on epigenomic tracks across many cell types means the initial DNA embeddings encode \textit{general} regulatory element positions based on sequence alone---Enformer receives no cell-type information and produces identical embeddings regardless of cellular context.
-These cell-type-agnostic embeddings are then substantially transformed before cross-attention---through a learned projection layer and two DNA self-attention layers, all trained on K562 perturbation prediction---so the cross-attention maps reflect CDT-II's cell-type-specific, task-specific understanding rather than Enformer's general-purpose representations.
-The key finding is that this multi-layer transformation selects the \textit{gene-specific} regulatory elements relevant to each perturbation target \textit{in K562}, transforming Enformer's cell-type-agnostic genomic representation into an interpretable, gene-resolved regulatory map that aligns with K562 ENCODE annotations\textsuperscript{20}.
-More broadly, CDT-II is designed as an integration platform: its goal is not to outperform any individual component, but to combine pre-trained representations with experimental perturbation data and extract interpretable regulatory structure that neither source can provide alone.
-The DNA embedding module is deliberately modular---Enformer can be replaced with newer models such as AlphaGenome\textsuperscript{21} or Evo\textsuperscript{22}---so the relevant question is not how much information originates from any single component, but whether the integrated system produces biologically meaningful outputs.
+Enformer's pre-training on epigenomic tracks means the initial DNA embeddings encode \textit{general} regulatory element positions based on sequence alone---Enformer receives no cell-type information.
+These cell-type-agnostic embeddings are then substantially transformed through a learned projection layer and two DNA self-attention layers, all trained on K562 perturbation prediction.
+The cross-attention maps therefore reflect CDT-II's cell-type-specific understanding rather than Enformer's general-purpose representations.
+CDT-II is designed as an integration platform: its DNA embedding module is deliberately modular---Enformer can be replaced with newer models such as AlphaGenome [25] or Evo [26].